 Home Security Heroes ran the AI password cracker PassGAN through a set of 15,680,000 passwords to arrive at this conclusion.
 Your passwords are vulnerable even without AI if they are simple and basic – all lowercase, no numbers, no special characters, etc.

-In less than six minutes, PassGAN was able to decipher passwords of seven characters—yes, even those with symbols.
-The most important security lesson from this is that passwords with more characters and greater character variability take a lot longer for AI to decipher.
-Fundamentally, if you want to keep your passwords safe from such AI crackers in the near future, it’s advised to use longer, more varied passwords with less predictable sequences and words.
+PassGAN could decipher passwords of seven characters in less than six minutes—yes, even those with symbols.
+The most important security lesson from this is that passwords with more characters and greater character variability take much longer for AI to decipher.
+Fundamentally, if you want to keep your passwords safe from such AI crackers soon, it’s advised to use longer, more varied passwords with less predictable sequences and words.

 Compared to a 7-character password, which PassGAN cracked in under 22 seconds, a password with 14 characters, including upper- and lower-case letters, would take AI, on average, 187 million years to decipher.

-What can you do, then, to safeguard against these technologies in the future?
-Start by never using a word that is well-known as your password, especially something like your name, a location name, or a city.
+What can you do to safeguard against these technologies in the future?
+Start by never using a well-known word as your password, especially something like your name, a location name, or a city.

 On the Home Security Heroes website, you may find out how to secure a random password is when tested against AI tools.